Mostafizur Rahman (politician, born 1953): Career

 In 1979, Fizar was the organizing secretary of Phulbari Thana Awami League.
 From 1980 to 1992, he was Organizing Secretary of Dinajpur District Awami League.
 From 1992 to 2012, he was elected the General Secretary of Dinajpur District Awami League.
 In 2013, he was elected President of the Dinajpur District Awami League.

-Fizar was elected member of Jatiya Sangsad six consecutive times since 1986 from Dinajpur-5.
+Fizar was elected member of Jatiya Sangsad six consecutive times beginning in 1986 from Dinajpur-5.
 In the seventh parliament, he served as the chairman of the standing committee on disaster management and relief ministry.
 He also served as a member of the parliamentary standing committee on public accounts and on communication ministry.
 He was appointed the State Minister of Environment and Forest.
 From 31 July 2009 to 21 November 2013, he was the state minister of land.

+Death

+Rahman died at Labaid Hospital in Dhaka, on 29 September 2024, at the age of 70.